 At the outset, it was anticipated that more papers relating to the Peace Process would have been deposited with archives and even digitized, and so would be simply signposted from the Quill model.
 Instead, much of the first eighteen months of the project have been dedicated to document recovery and digitization.
 (All documents acquired and scanned during this process have been returned to Ireland to the care of local archives as acquisition of documents has never been the intention of this project.)

 We are now able to make available our first Writing Peace Resource Collections.
-Several other Collections are currently in production, including David Trimble's archive, and we are actively seeking partners to broaden the range of material either hosted by or linked to from the site.
+Several other collections are currently in production, including David Trimble's archive, and we are actively seeking partners to broaden the range of material either hosted by or linked to from the site.
 Development of the digital models that will visualize these collections is currently underway, and preview access is provided to the earliest models on the Brooke-Mayhew Talks and the Downing Street Declaration.
-Further models and revisions to the existing models are anticipated in 2024.
+Further models and revisions to the existing models are anticipated in 2025.

 Icon key: